 If you’d like to partner with us in that mission, here are some simple next steps:

-We gratefully acknowledge that we gather on the Lisjan/Ohlone land, and honor their generosity and welcoming spirit.
+The Chaplaincy Institute Seminary gratefully acknowledges that we hold our classes on the Lisjan/Ohlone land.
+We honor their generosity and welcoming spirit.
 Sadly, their land was taken from them by our federal government and they are now working diligently to buy it back.
-To learn more about how you can help the Lisjan/Ohlone reclaim the land of their ancestors, visit http://sogoreate-landtrust.com/ or join the Facebook group “West Berkeley Shellmound”.
+To learn about how you can help the Lisjan/Ohlone reclaim the land of their ancestors, visit http://sogoreate-landtrust.com/ or join the Facebook group “West Berkeley Shellmound”.

 We welcome everyone — no matter who you are, who you love, where you’ve been, or what you believe.

-Our community was founded in 1999 by clergy and other leaders with a vision of interfaith dialogue for the promotion of peace and understanding in our world today.
-A spiritual community recognized by professional organizations and the U.S. Government, the CHI Interfaith Community is authorized to bestow Ordination and Graduation of qualified Chaplaincy Institute semanarians.
-It is the CHI Interfaith Community that assesses and endorses annual Clergy in Good Standing (CIGS) for professional Chaplains, Ministers, and Celebrants, and Good Standing status for Spiritual Directors.
+Our community was founded in 1999 by clergy and other leaders who had a vision of promoting peace and understanding through training interfaith clergy to serve the spiritual needs of a changing world.
+Now a spiritual community recognized by professional organizations and the U.S. Government, the ChI Interfaith Community is authorized to bestow Ordination and Graduation for qualified Chaplaincy Institute seminarians.

 - Facilitate the creation of a just world that honors the sacred connection of all.

-- Honor the diversity and the unity of all beings, non-beings, cultures, and faith traditions, while embracing our own respective heritage.
+Honor the diversity and the unity of all beings, non-beings, cultures, and faith traditions, while embracing our own respective heritages.

 - Serve joyfully in ritualizing the cycles of life, including weddings and memorials, spiritual direction, and many other avenues.